How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Empirical application

-In our first illustration of the use of CD tests we consider the problem of spillover effects in regional house price changes.
 It is well known that house price changes are spatially correlated, but it is unclear if such correlations are mainly due to common factors (national or regional) or arise from spatial spillover effects not related to the common factors, a phenomenon also referred to as the ripple effect.
-See, for example, \cite{tsai2015spillover}, \cite{chiang2016ripple}, \cite{holly2011spatial}, and \cite{bailey2016two}.
+See, for example, \cite{holly2011spatial}, \cite{tsai2015spillover}, \cite{chiang2016ripple}, \cite{bailey2016two}, and \cite{aquaro2021estimation}.
 To test for the presence of ripple effects the influence of common factors must first be filtered out and this is often a challenging exercise due to the latent nature of regional and national factors.
 Therefore, to find if there exist local spillover effects, one needs to test for significant residual cross-sectional dependence once the effects of common factors are filtered out.

-We consider quarterly data on real house prices in the U.S. at the metropolitan statistical areas (MSAs).
-There are 381 MSAs, under the February 2013 definition provided by the U.S. Office of Management and Budget (OMB).
-We use quarterly data on real house price changes compiled by \cite{yang2021common} which covers $n=377$ MSAs from the contiguous United States over the period 1975Q2-2014Q4 ($T=160$ quarters).
+We consider quarterly data on real house prices at the level of Metropolitan Statistical Areas (MSAs) in the U.S. There are 381 MSAs, under the February 2013 definition provided by the U.S. Office of Management and Budget (OMB).
+We use quarterly data on real house price changes compiled by \cite{yang2021common} which covers $n=377$ MSAs from the contiguous United States over the period 1975Q1-2014Q4 ($T=160$ quarters).
 To allow for possible regional factors, we also follow \cite{bailey2016two} and start with the Bureau of Economic Analysis eight regional classification, namely New England, Mideast, Great Lakes, Plains, Southeast, Southwest, Rocky Mountain and Far West.
 But due to the low number of MSAs in New England and Rocky Mountain regions, we combine New England and Mideast, and Southwest and Rocky Mountain as two regions.
 We end up with a six region classification ($R=6$), each covering a reasonable number of MSAs.

-Initially, we model house price changes without regional groupings and consider the pure latent factor model with deterministic seasonal dummies to allow for seasonal movements in house prices.
-Specifically, we suppose